 Also of interest is that Jonesboro has more people living here who work in computers and math than 95% of the places in the US.

-As is often the case in a small city, Jonesboro doesn't have a public transportation system that people use for their commute.
+Jonesboro is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Jonesboro in 2022 was $26,695, which is middle income relative to Georgia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $106,780 for a family of four.
 However, Jonesboro contains both very wealthy and poor people as well.
 Jonesboro also has one of the higher rates of people living in poverty in the nation, with 35.28% of its population below the federal poverty line.